 Help to create platforms for mutual learning about the environmental challenges to the agricultural sector and how climate change may bring new challenges but also opportunities.

-Institutions and particularly the incentive environment are also crucial as it affects the operational capacity to implement changes.
+Institutions and particularly the incentive environment are also crucial as they affect the operational capacity to implement changes.
 Institutional strengthening may be needed to remove barriers and improve capacities to respond to challenges.
 Actions that can be taken include:

-Assess current levels of understanding and capacity around technical issues (ex. climate change impacts on agriculture, crop models, climate finance) and the need to integrate it into the agricultural sector
+Assess current levels of understanding and capacity around technical issues (e.g. climate change impacts on agriculture, crop models, climate finance) and the need to integrate better technical understanding into the agricultural sector

-Ability to access and transfer information.
-For example, successful seasonal climate forecasting not only depend on information available, but crucially also stakeholders’ ability to make use of it, which is in turn determined by factors such as timeliness of forecasts, and access to seeds and fertilizers)
+Enhance the ability to access and transfer information.
+For example, successful seasonal climate forecasting not only depends on information available, but crucially also on the stakeholders’ ability to make use of it, which is in turn determined by factors such as timeliness of forecasts, and access to seeds and fertilizers.

 Create fora for coordinating of activities across agriculture, forests and fisheries to make sure there is a clear division of responsibilities and remove overlaps and duplication of work